GoogleCloudPlatform/functions-framework-dotnet/docs/customization.md

 > The Functions Framework expects a function to always be "the final
 > part of the request pipeline".
 The intention of Functions Startup
 > classes is to add extra customization, rather than to take
 > complete control over the application.
-If you need more a greater
+If you need a greater
 > degree of flexibility than Function Startup classes provide,
 > you may want to create a host yourself instead of using the Invoker
 > package.